debe7408/e-mapis/doc/E-MAPIS_documentation.md

 *Flowchart 1.
 System flow from the user's perspective*

-Listed below are a wireframe represintation of our the application side will work from the user's perspective
+Listed below are a wireframe representation of our the application side will work from the user's perspective

 ![Wireframe Diagram 1.
 Visual user's pespective](/assets/images/WireframeDiagram.png)
 *Wireframe 1.
 Visual user's perspective*